LidzDev/pet-cms/Readme.md

-This project is intended to prototype a real business need and was build on the following required elements:
+This project is intended to prototype a real business need and was build on a mac on the following required elements.
+The installation information is Mac OS X based, please adjust based on your operating system.

 Python 3.11 *
 Postgresql 14 *